Asymptotic enumeration of graphs by degree sequence, and the degree sequence of a random graph

 which is the probability that the edges in $E$ are present in a graph $G$ that is drawn uniformly at random from $\cG_{\cA}(\dv)$.
 Of particular interest are the probability of a single edge $av$ and a path $avb$, for which we simplify the notation to

-We use $\ea$ to denote the elementary unit vector with 1 in its $a^{\text{th}}$ coordinate.
+where $a$, $b$ and $v$ are all distinct.
 We will use the following trick several times to switch between degree sequences of differing total degree. \begin{lemma}\thlab{trick17} Let $a v\in \cA$ and let $\dv$ be a sequence of length $N$.
 Then

 \end{lemma} \begin{proof} Removing an edge $av$ from a graph in $\cG_{\cA}(\dv)$ shows that the number of graphs with that edge is the same as the number of graphs in $\cG_{\cA}(\dv - \ea - \ev)$ and {\em no} edge between $a$ and $v$.
 (The general form does not apply when $\Num ({\bf d} - \ea - \ev)=0$ only because $P_{av}(\dv- \ea - \ev)$ is then technically undefined.) \end{proof} For vertices $a,b \in V$, if $\dv$ is a sequence such that $\dv-\eb$ is $\cA$-realisable, we define